-- Providing access to relevant networks and connections with stakeholders. - Exposure visits, expert mentorships, workshops
+- Incentives and targets for micro and small grassroot businesses to - Providing access to relevant networks and connections with stakeholders. - Exposure visits, expert workshops

 Sewing Machines

 Tailoring is one of the most common primary or secondary incomes in rural areas, every village and town in India have over active 3-4 tailors.
 Tailoring is either taught at a young age, or women join skill development institutes to learn the skill.